 If your ATV has stalled or stopped and you believe you can continue up the hill, restart carefully to make sure you do not lift the front wheels which could cause you to lose control.
 If you are unable to continue up the hill, dismount the ATV on the uphill side.
 Physically turn the ATV around and then descend the hill.

-If you start to roll backwards, DO NOT apply the rear brake to stop or try to put the ATV in gear.
+If you start to roll backwards, DO NOT apply the rear brake, and apply the front brake gradually.
 The ATV could easily tip over backwards.
-Instead, apply the front brake gradually, or dismount the ATV immediately on the uphill side.
+When fully stopped, apply the rear brake as well, and then lock the parking brake.
+Dismount the ATV immediately on the uphill side or to a side if pointed straight uphill.
+Turn the ATV around and remount, following the procedure described in the Owner's Manual.
+WARNING!
+Stalling, rolling backwards or improperly dismounting while climbing a hill could result in ATV overturning.
+If you cannot control the ATV, dismount immediately on the uphill side.
+[EWB01802]